If you are planning a trip to Disney World to see the Christmas decorations, you may be wondering when those decorations actually go up!

 Want to see it all?

 If your goal is to see all the holiday decorations at the Walt Disney World parks, resorts, and at Disney Springs, plan your trip for anytime Thanksgiving or later.
-If you opt for any sooner than that you'll likely catch all the parks mostly decorated but you could possibly miss some of the decorations at the resorts.
+If you opt for any sooner than that you’ll likely catch all the parks mostly decorated, but you could possibly miss some of the decorations at the resorts as well as on the full Festival of the Holidays.

 But, don’t wait too long, either.
 The Christmas decorations at Disney World come down shortly after New Years Day!